-- NEVER use a brush inside the cuvet!
-It will scratch the surface and make the cuvet useless. - a.
-Rinse the cuvet 2-3 times with deionized water. - b.
-Rinse the cuvet 2 times with about 1 mL of the sample to be measured.
-Make sure the rinse contacts all the inside surface of the cuvet.
+- NEVER use a brush inside the cuvette!
+It will scratch the surface and make the cuvette useless. - a.
+Rinse the cuvette 2-3 times with deionized water. - b.
+Rinse the cuvette 2 times with about 1 mL of the sample to be measured.
+Make sure the rinse contacts all of the inside surface of the cuvette.
 Discard the rinse in your waste beaker. - c.
 Fill the cuvette 2/3 full with the sample solution. - d.
-Clean the outside of the cuvet with a dry Kimwipe (small green box NOT a paper towel!).
+Clean the outside of the cuvette with a dry Kimwipe.
+(These come from a small green box.
+It is NOT a paper towel!)
 Make sure to remove smudges or fingerprints before putting it in the Spec-20 for measurement. - e.
 Measure the absorbance for all 5 standards and two unknowns. - f.
 You will need to repeat this process each time you change the sample solution in the cuvette. - 2.
-Insert the cuvet with the reference solution into the Spec-20. - 3.
+Insert the cuvette with the reference solution into the Spec-20. - 3.
 Using the "100% Transmittance Control" knob, adjust until the readout shows 100.0 %T.